Sydney New Year's Eve: 2010–2014

 On NYE 2010, the creative direction was still Rhoda Roberts.
 The theme was "Make Your Mark", reflecting on the decade gone and the lasting impressions left by our actions; as well as reflecting on ways in which all people can make their mark by contributing to a better future.
 For the very first time the bridge effect was multi-layered, which included more than ten signs and symbols.

 In 2011, Aneurin Coffey took over as Producer having been Production Manager since 2006.
 2011 also saw a change from individual creative directors to a creative agency, Imagination Australia, which promoted Marc Newson as creative spokesperson.
 The theme was "Time to Dream".
 The display, for the very first time, was choreographed to an all-Australian soundtrack created by music production house s:amplify which included original composition.
 This marks the first year, a ninety-second countdown was featured on the bridge effect.

-On NYE 2012, the logo featured a swirl of coloured sails in magenta, yellow, purple and red, and marked with Kylie Minogue's signature "K".
-The show included new effects such as bees, koalas and octopus shells.
-A ten-second countdown accompanied by comets launched from jet skis before midnight.
-The show's budget has increased from $6.3 million to $6.6 million.
-Kylie Minogue was appointed as creative ambassador for the 2012 celebrations.
-Kylie worked alongside s:amplify to create the soundtrack including an exclusive remix created for the finale.
+In March 2012, Imagination appointed Australian singer Kylie Minogue as creative ambassador for the 2012–13 event, overseeing the soundtrack and visual direction for the event and its official parties.
+Minogue's involvement was part of her year-long commemoration of 25 years in the music industry.
+The official theme was "Embrace"; the show's budget increased from $6.3 million to $6.5 million, and the city announced plans for the event to be carbon neutral through the use of biodegradable cases for the firework shells, among other aspects.
+Foti stated that the event would feature new firework shapes such as bees, butterflies, koalas, and a semiquaver designed for Minogue.

-On NYE 2013, fireworks launched from the Opera House celebrating its 40th anniversary in the midnight fireworks and once again, city buildings were removed from the family and midnight shows.
-The bridge effect was also twice as big than in previous years and used new LED technology.
-Reg Mombassa was creative ambassador for 2013/14.
+The 2013–14 theme was "Shine"; artist Reg Mombassa served as creative ambassador, and oversaw that year's bridge effect—a giant blinking eye.
+In addition, the event featured a special minute-long firework display at 10:30 p.m. that was inspired by Mombassa's painting "Cranium Universe".

-The theme for the 2014–15 edition was "Inspire"; the budget was reported to have increased from $6.8 million to $7.2 million, and Australian actor Jack Thompson was named the "creative ambassador" for the show.
-As part of the theme, viewers were encouraged to post messages on Twitter using the hashtag "#SydNYE" for a chance to have them projected on the bridge pylons, while there was also a third, short fireworks show between the family and midnight shows known as the "inspire moment".
+The theme for the 2014–15 edition was "Inspire"; the budget was reported to have increased from $6.8 million to $7.2 million, and Australian actor Jack Thompson was named the creative ambassador for the show.
+As part of the theme, viewers were encouraged to post messages on Twitter using the hashtag "#SydNYE" for a chance to have them projected on the bridge pylons.
+A special display known as the "Inspire moment" was held at 10:40 p.m.
 The bridge effect was a stylised lightbulb, in honour of the United Nations' declaration of 2015 as the International Year of Light.
 In acknowledgement of the Lindt Cafe siege, the message "Sydney remembers" was occasionally projected on the pylons.